-The VCX-6400-E units incorporate support for three different forms of encoding from two different input channels.
+The VCX-4401-E units incorporate support for two different forms of encoding from two different input channels.
 It is important the operator understand this to be able to configure the unit properly.
-All commands follow this simple format:
+All commands follow this simple format: (command<space>parameter<enter>)

-'''

-(command<space>parameter<enter>)

-'''

 From the command prompt, the operator may view the current configuration by entering the "display" command.
 This will dump the entire configuration status for the selected encoder.
-Remember there are three encoders in one unit.
+Remember there are two encoders in one unit.
 Enter the following configuration for each of the encoder channels.
 Take note the IP address must be of valid encoders on the network.
-The IP addresses below are just an example.
-Locate a MPEG2 and MPEG4 encoder and a system to be used as the JPEG file server.
+The IP addresses below are just used as an example.
+Locate an MPEG4 encoder and a FTP system to be used as the JPEG file server.